hedywings/objectbox/README.md

 <a name="API_Objectbox"></a>
 ### new Objectbox([database][, maxNum])

-Create a new instance of Objectbox class.
+Create a new instance from Objectbox class.

 **Arguments**

-1. `database` (*Object* | *String*): [NeDB](https://www.npmjs.com/package/nedb) is the default datastore, and dafault path is `__dirname + '/database/objectbox.db'` to the file where the data is persisted.
-You can specify a a new path to store data, or you can also provide your datastore with methods list in [db.md](https://github.com/hedywings/objectbox/blob/master/db.md).
+1. `database` (*Object* | *String*): **objectbox** uses [NeDB](https://www.npmjs.com/package/nedb) datastore as its default persistence, set `database` with a file path to tell **objectbox** where you'd like to keep your data.
+If this parameter is not given, a dafault path `__dirname + '/database/objectbox.db'` will be used.
+If you like to use your own database, this document [How to use your own database with objectbox](https://github.com/hedywings/objectbox/blob/master/db.md) will give you some hints.
-2. `maxNum` (*Number*): The maximum capacity of the box.
-Default is 65536.
+2. `maxNum` (*Number*): Capacity of the box, which is the maximum number of objs that this box can store.
+If not given, a default value 65536 will be used.

 **Returns**